Juicy Smoked Turkey Recipe – Traeger, Pit Boss, or Other Pellet Grill

-Check out my simple chicken brine with brown sugar recipe and add 3 orange peels along with your favourite spices.
+Check out my simple smoked turkey brine with brown sugar recipe and add 3 orange peels along with your favourite spices.

 Adding dry rub is optional but will only elevate your turkey!
 Once you have rinsed, dried, and buttered your turkey, you are ready for a dry rub.
 Use your favourite poultry rub with an extra tablespoon of brown sugar to help make your turkey skin crispy and irresistible.
-I love the Traeger Pork and Poultry Rub– its the perfect combination of spices without being too overpowering or salty.
+Whip up my homemade Smoked Chicken Rub in less than five minutes with ingredients that you already have on hand.
+Traeger Pork and Poultry Rub is great if you are pressed for time its the perfect combination of spices without being too overpowering or salty.

 How Much Smoked Turkey Do I Need Per Person?

 How many people will your smoked turkey feed?
 This is an important question considering most of the time people endeavour to cook a turkey, it is for a crowd.
 Depending on the ages- I usually like to budget about 1 or 1 1/2 pounds of turkey per person.
 This takes the entire bird into consideration including the bones and skin.
 It is always better to have too much than too little!
 You can add your leftover smoked turkey to Dill Pickle Soup, to make a turkey pot pie, or sandwich it between some whole wheat sourdough with a dollop of mayo and some fermented dill pickles.
 The possibilities are endless!

 Which Grills + Smokers Work Best for Smoking a Turkey?